§ 303.9. Guideline sentence recommendation: general.

 (h) Mandatory sentences.
 The court has no authority to impose a sentence less than that required by a mandatory minimum provision established in statute.
 When the guideline range is lower than that required by a mandatory sentencing statute, the mandatory minimum requirement supersedes the sentence recommendation.
 When the sentence recommendation is higher than that required by a mandatory sentencing statute, the court shall consider the guideline sentence recommendation.

-(i) Mandatory sentences for which county intermediate punishment is authorized.
-The court shall consider the sentence recommendations pursuant to this section (§ 303.9) for an offender convicted under 30 Pa.C.S. § 5502 (Operating a Watercraft Under the Influence of Alcohol or a Controlled Substance), 75 Pa.C.S. § 1543(b) (Driving While Operating Privilege is Suspended or Revoked, Certain Offenses), 75 Pa.C.S. § 3802 (Driving Under the Influence of Alcohol or Controlled Substance) or 75 Pa.C.S. § 1543(b) (Illegally Operating a Motor Vehicle Not Equipped with Ignition Interlock).
-The court may use a Qualified Restrictive Intermediate Punishment pursuant to § 303.12(a)(6) to satisfy the mandatory minimum requirement as provided by law.
+(i) Mandatory sentences for which Restrictive DUI probation conditions (42 Pa.C.S. § 9763(c)) are authorized.
+The court shall consider the sentence recommendations pursuant to this section (§ 303.9) for an offender convicted under 75 Pa.C.S. § 1543(b) (relating to driving while operating privilege is suspended or revoked), former 75 Pa.C.S. § 3731 (related to driving under the influence of alcohol or controlled substance) or 75 Pa.C.S. § 3804 (relating to penalties) for a first, second or third offense under 75 Pa.C.S.
+Chapter 38 (related to driving after imbibing alcohol or utilizing drugs).
+The court may use Restrictive DUI probation conditions pursuant to § 303.12(a)(6) or a combination of confinement and restrictive DUI probation conditions to satisfy the mandatory minimum requirement as provided by law.

 Discretion